afstanton/geodesic/docs/Gems/Existing/RubyLLM-MCP.md

 **Description:** `ruby_llm-mcp` is a Ruby library designed to provide a unified interface for interacting with LLM-based multi-cloud platforms.
 It will abstract away the complexities of different cloud providers' LLM services, allowing for seamless integration and switching between them.

 **Relevance to Geodesic Projects:**
-- **MCP Gateway Engine:** This gem will be a core component of the [[MCP Gateway Engine]], enabling it to manage and interact with LLMs hosted on various cloud platforms.
+- **MCP Gateway Engine:** This gem will be a core component of the [[Synapse]], enabling it to manage and interact with LLMs hosted on various cloud platforms.
 - **SaaS Factory Strategy:** Provides a reusable abstraction layer for LLM services, ensuring that future applications can easily leverage multi-cloud LLM capabilities.

 **Key Features:**